verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/IngressShapeInvalid.md

 ### Summary
 Analysis detected that the Verrazzano installation failed while installing the NGINX Ingress Controller.

-The root cause appears to be that Verrazzano installation configuration provided an invalid shape for Oracle Cloud Infrastructure Load Balancer.
+The root cause appears to be that Verrazzano custom resource provided an invalid shape for Oracle Cloud Infrastructure Load Balancer.

 ### Steps
 1. Review the messages from the supporting details for the allowed shape for Oracle Cloud Infrastructure Load Balancer.